nimble-platform/business-process-service/README.md

 [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/) is used for central configuration management.
 A central configuration is hosted on [https://github.com/nimble-platform/cloud-config](https://github.com/nimble-platform/cloud-config) and injected during startup.

+For database configuration, please set your postgres username and password in the following files:
+* pom.xml
+* persistence.properties
+* application.properties

 ## Swagger

 The Business Process API is designed using the [swagger.io editor](http://editor.swagger.io) (file: src/main/resources/api.yml) and the code generator for the Spring framework.